johntrimble/johntrimble.github.io/_drafts/weight-decay-is-not-l-regularization.md

 ---
 When it comes to training neural networks, understanding the nuances of optimization techniques is crucial for achieving the best performance.
 One common area of confusion is the difference between **weight decay** and **L₂ regularization**.
 While they may seem similar, they serve different purposes and behave differently, especially when using adaptive optimizers like Adam or RMSprop.

-We used to commonly treat **weight decay** and **L₂ regularization** as interchangeable terms in machine learning.
-In fact, I was taught they were the same thing when I took Andrew Ng's Machine Learning course all the way back in 2014.
+We once treated **weight decay** and **L₂ regularization** as interchangeable terms in machine learning.
+In fact, this is exactly what I was taught over 10 years ago.
 While it made sense at the time, this conflation caused numerous issues, especially with the rise of adaptive optimizers like Adam.
 Unfortunately, this misunderstanding still persists today with Google's AI search results saying "Weight decay, also known as L₂ regularization...", and blog posts using the wrong version of PyTorch's Adam optimizer.
 Here I'll explain why weight decay and L₂ regularization are not the same, especially when using adaptive optimizers like RMSprop or Adam, and how to properly use weight decay in PyTorch.

 ## Neural Network Optimization Basics